gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 Conclusion
 ----------

-We've now learnt how to delete VMs!
+We've now learned how to delete Instances.
+Additionally, with the command `openstack server list` an overview of all instances could be obtained.

+In Step 9: The first security group, we build on our previous experience and focus on the topic of security groups.